Manchester Futsal Club: Manchester Futsal Club Women

-In 2012, the club established a women's team, who currently compete in the National Futsal Series Tier one.
-The program is currently headed by manager Leanne Skarratt, with assistance from Chris Bevorretts.
+In 2012, the club established a women's team, who currently compete in the National Futsal Series.

 In the 2018-2019 season the team made history by winning both the National FA Futsal league and FA Futsal Cup, the first women's team in English futsal history to do so.

+The program is currently headed by manager Neil Lucas, with assistance from Saib George.
+The team returned to competition in the 2023/2024 season and is currently looking to make a return to Tier 1 National Futsal Series via promotion.

 Manchester Futsal Club Player Pathway

 The club runs a development programme with the specific longer-term aim of giving younger players an opportunity to compete, play and experience games in a level of competition in order to ready them for the first team.
 The squads are primarily made up of players that have risen and developed through its youth structure, alongside those in higher education based in the area and the objective is aimed at both male and female players.